 The Worldkillers from the New 52 plays this straight and averts it.
 Of the three members confirmed to be female, Reign and Perrilus have this, while Deimax has the biggest most masculine build of the lot, and except for the Non-Mammalian Hair, doesn't look female at all.

-In Mario & Luigi, Bowser gets them after Cackletta takes over his unconscious body — on the outside of her shell.
+In Mario & Luigi, Bowser gets them after Cackletta takes over his unconscious body — on the outside of his shell.

 In Star Trek Online, all females use the same body model.
 This includes Andorians (who have some insectoid features, like a partial exoskeleton and antenna, and four genders, with the one that actually bears the young doing so in a fashion rather like marsupials) and Saurians (lizard-people, what else).

-Explained away in Triquetra Cats with the Antreyui, they are descendants of humans who have been spliced with the DNA of animals, so they're not so much anthropomorphic animals but thereomorphic people, the lizard people and bird people may have reptilian and avian traits and features but they are still mammals.
+Explained away in Triquetra Cats with the Antreyui, descendants of humans who have been spliced with the DNA of animals, so they're not so much anthropomorphic animals but thereomorphic people.
+The lizard people and bird people may have reptilian and avian traits and features but they are still mammals.

 NSFW Comix was doing a few comics with dinosaur-related puns, which he called "Dinosaurgy".
 In one, it shows an ostensibly female triceratops stripping with bare breasts.
 In the flavor text, he acknowledges that it's impossible since dinosaurs aren't mammals, and therefore, have no mammaries.